SAMS-STC Jobseeker App Coming Soon

 (7) Strong accounting knowledge is essential.

-(8) Strong hands-on exposure to FCRA compliance, donor compliance, audit readiness, and regulatory risk management in the NGO/ development sector shall be highly desirable.
+(8) Strong hands-on exposure to FCRA compliance, donor compliance, audit readiness, regulatory risk management, and finance process automation in the NGO/ development sector shall be highly desirable.

 Skills and Competencies